KEVAN LAMM

 Soybeans to Stock Markets: Learning to Think in Systems

-Undergraduate level course designed to examine the characteristics of systems and system dynamics.
-Topics focus on describing the system’s view, developing a vocabulary for describing systems, developing tools to think in systems, and different system archetypes.
+This undergraduate-level course helps students identify the characteristics of systems and system dynamics.
+The topics covered in this course describe the system’s view, how to develop a vocabulary for describing systems, developing tools to think in systems, and different system archetypes.